mfjkri/Telegram-Chatbot/README.md

   **BOT_TOKENS:LIVE** is the token to connect to the Telegram Bot used for release day.\
   **BOT_TOKENS:TEST** is the token to connect to the Telegram Bot used during development.

+  We have two bot tokens to allow for testing of the bot on a test Telegram bot and only use the actual Telegram bot on the desired day.
+This prevents misuse or unexpected outcomes of previous users using the bot at a time of testing.\
+  You may choose to ignore this feature by leaving `LIVE_MODE` to either `true` or `false` permanently (Note: `FRESH_START` does not work when `LIVE_MODE` is `true` as a safety procedure).

 - **`BOT`**: